-- Introduce yourself - What challenges might you face when mentoring undergraduates? - What principles are important in mentoring relationships? - Each group will report top 2 challenges and principles so pick a representative to report out - Ground rules for breakout rooms
+- Introduce yourself - What challenges and concerns might you face when mentoring undergraduates? - What principles are important in mentoring relationships? - Choose a notetaker for the Google Slides and pick a representative to report out your top 2 challenges, concerns, and mentoring principles - Ground rules for breakout rooms

-What challenges and principles are important in mentoring relationships?
+What challenges, concerns and mentoring principles are important in mentoring relationships?